keijiro/ColorSuite/README.md

 The ColorSuite shader is designed to work for any configuration, but specially optimized for the combination of the HDR rendering and the linear lighting.
-It's recommended to use with these features.
+It's recommended to use with these options.

-#### White balancing is complex

-Math operations used in the white balance adjustment is relatively complex even if the effect is very subtle.
-It should be kept untouched (or set to zero) if not needed.

 #### Use dithering if banding

-Dithering is used to avoid color banding which occurs with very low contrast gradients (see the example below).
-In other words, it should be turned off unless there is any noticeable banding.
+Dithering is used to avoid color banding which occurs only with very low contrast gradients (see the example below).
+In other words, it should be turned off unless there is noticeable banding.

 ![Dither][Dither]